 To schedule a recording for any type of recital (Required or Non-Required):

 You’ll receive an email when your recital recordings are ready to download, normally within 5-7 business days following your recital.
 During the peak recital and performance season of March-May however, production will take longer.
+Please plan accordingly for any deadlines.

-Myers Recording Studio has committed to delivering the highest-quality recordings to the students and community at MSM.
-Therefore, all recordings of student recitals and private recording sessions are delivered digitally in full-resolution format.
+No. All recordings of student recitals and private recording sessions are delivered digitally in full-resolution format.

 Audio recording is available in Greenfield Hall, Myers Recital Hall, Mikowsky Hall, Pforzheimer Hall, Miller Recital Hall and the Bossi-Comelli Studio.